MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Privacy-considerations.md

 The following information can help you determine what privacy settings best match your company’s policies and objectives.

 ### Domains

 You can enter a list of domains that you want to exclude.
 All email and meetings from domains listed here will excluded from analysis.

 > [!Note]
-> Currently, there is only the option to exclude (black list) specific domains, not to include (white list) specific domains.
+> There exists only the option to exclude (black list) specific domains, not to include (white list) specific domains.

 ### Email addresses

-You can enter list of email addresses that you want to exclude. _Any and all_ email and meetings in which these email addresses are included (as both sender/recipient and attendee/invitee) will excluded from analysis.
+You can enter list of email addresses that you want to exclude. _Any and all_ emails and meetings in which these email addresses are included (as both sender/recipient and attendee/invitee) will excluded from analysis.
 Therefore, when adding email addresses to exclude, it's important to consider all the sender/recipient and attendee/invitee implications of the exclusion.

-### Exclude email address example
+#### Example: Exclude email addresses

 If you excluded the email address of the CEO (ceo@company.com), all meetings and emails in which the CEO is included would be removed from analysis.
-Meaning, for all meeting and emails that include the CEO, the metadata for all other recipients and attendees included in those same emails and meetings would be excluded.
+This means that for all meetings and emails that include the CEO, the metadata for all other recipients and attendees included in those same emails and meetings would be excluded.

 > [!Note]
 > If a user has multiple aliases, you must enter each email address that you want to exclude.

-### Terms from subject line
+### Terms in subject line

 You can enter a list of keywords or terms that occur in the subject lines of emails and meetings that you want to exclude.
-All email and meetings in which contain these keywords will excluded from analysis.
+All email and meetings that contain these keywords will be excluded from analysis.

-Exclude terms from subject line example
+#### Example: Exclude terms from subject line

-If you wanted to exclude all emails with the terms “confidential,” “ACP,” and “privileged,” you would enter: confidential;ACP;privileged
+To exclude all emails with the terms “confidential,” “ACP,” and “privileged,” enter: confidential;ACP;privileged

-#### Keyword exclusion logic
+### Keyword exclusion logic

 * Case is ignored, so you may use upper or lower-case terms
 * Does not match multiple word terms, so you need to list each keyword as a separate term
 * Does not match partial words, so you need to list each keyword as a separate term

-#### Keyword exclusion logic examples
+#### Examples: Keyword exclusion logic

 Term from subject line to exclude | Actual subject line	 | Excluded
 ---------|----------|---------